tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: Besides DynamoDB, what other AWS service provides key/value storage?
 A: Amazon ElasticCache.
 You can use it in front of databases like DynamoDB or RDS for better performance.

 - Q: If you need to run SQL queries against data in an S3 bucket, what AWS service can you use?
 A: Use Amazon Athena.
 It can analyze data in S3 buckets at the petabyte-scale level.
 It is also serverless so there are no EC2 instances to manage.
+For example, you could store CSV files in an S3 bucket and use Athena to query the file using SQL statements.

 - Q: If you need an AWS service for ETL jobs on data stored in S3, what can you use?
 A: AWS Glue is a fully managed ETL service that runs Apache Spark and can be used for running analytics on data.
-Any time the exam asks for a service that provides ETL, think Glue (think glue Loads data).
+Any time the exam asks for a service that provides ETL, think Glue (think Glue Loads data).

 - Q: If you need an AWS service for processing streaming data, what can you use?
 A: Use Amazon Kinesis.

 - Q: What is a "shard"?
 A: A shard is a container for data in Amazon Kinesis.

-- Q: If you need a business intelligent or BI dashboard for machine learning-powered insights, what can you use?
+- Q: If you need a business intelligent or BI dashboard for machine learning-powered insights what can you use?
 A: Use Amazon QuickSight.

-- Q: If you need to process and move data between different AWS compute and storage services, what can you use?
+- Q: If you need to process and move data between different AWS compute and storage services what can you use?
 Use AWS Data Pipeline

 - Q: If you need a fully managed graph database, what AWS service can you use?
-A: AWS Neptune
+A: AWS Neptune.

-- Q: If you need to query and index JSON data, what AWS service can you use?
+- Q: If you need to query and index JSON data what AWS service can you use?
 A: Amazon DocumentDB.

 - Q: How can a company migrate a database running in an EC2 instance to RDS without downtime?
 A: Migrate using AWS Database Migration Service